ByeongwooJang/resume/README.md

 <strong>Summary</strong><br>
 It is a board game that similar to monopoly. gamers can buy lands and pay to landowner and also there are some event like gold card. it made using QT<br><br>
-if you want to execute this project, you need QT program
+if you want to execute this project, you need QT program and change images path
 <hr>

 <h2>Library system</h2>
 <strong>Summary</strong><br>
-This project is a java swing program. it offer administrator's GUI and students GUI. student can make their ID, book searching, borrow some books and extend due date using this program. admin can control student ID, insert book infomation into data, and find out what department is best bookworm.
+This project is a java swing program. it offer administrator's GUI and students GUI. student can make their ID, book searching, borrow some books and extend due date using this program. admin can control student ID, insert book infomation into data, and find out what department is best bookworm.<br><br>
+if you want to perform this project, you need eclips. and change images path